 “Todos los cristianos y hombres de buena voluntad están llamadas hoy a trabajar no sólo por la abolición de la pena de muerte, sino también para mejorar las condiciones de las cárceles, en el respeto de la dignidad humana de las personas privadas de libertad.” - Papa Francisco

-Georgia has executions recorded as early as 1735.
-The last public execution in Georgia took place in 1893.
-Up until the 1920s, executions were generally carried out by hanging, in addition to execution by firing squad and burning at the stake.
-Electrocution quickly became the state’s primary execution method in 1924, remaining so until 2001 when the Georgia Supreme Court declared the practice unconstitutional as cruel and unusual punishment, after which Georgia converted to using lethal injection.
+Georgia's first recorded execution took place in 1735.
+Up until the 1920s, executions were carried out by hanging, firing squad, or burning at the stake.
+Electrocution quickly became the state’s primary execution method in 1924, remaining so until 2001 when the state Supreme Court declared the practice a 'cruel and unusual punishment.'
+After this decision, the state converted to using lethal injection.

 For more information and ways to get involved, contact your state's organizations:

 Georgia Catholic Conference

 The Georgia Catholic Conference witnesses to spiritual values in public affairs, and provides an agency for corporate Catholic service to the statewide community.
 Under the direction of the Catholic bishops of Georgia, the Conference promotes public policy positions related to Georgia governmental programs, legislation and policies which affect the common good.